Cobb County DUI Lawyers

 • If a defendant is a multi-DUI offender and enters the Cobb County DUI Court program, the defendant may be eligible for a limited permit to participate in the DUI Court program.
 This permit is an exception to the license suspension requirements typically found in DUI convictions.

 As a warning to drivers, the Governor’s Office of Highway Safety mobilizes numerous DUI enforcement campaigns every year.
 The National Highway Transportation and Safety Administration (NHTSA) coordinates many safe driving campaigns nationwide, including in Georgia.
 The Georgia State Patrol, Cobb County Police, Marietta Police, and other law enforcement jurisdictions in Cobb County enforce the 100 Days of Summer H.E.A.T., Click It Or Ticket, and Operation Zero Tolerance campaigns throughout the summer from Memorial Day through Labor Day.
 This year, the summer campaigns began on May 13 and wrapped up Labor Day.
-Also, the Drive Sober or Get Pulled Over campaign ran from August 14 through Labor Day, September 2, and will again run in mid-December through New Year’s Day.
-The Click It or Ticket campaign ran from May 13 through the Memorial Day holiday and is currently running through the Thanksgiving holiday weekend.
-Georgia State Patrol and the Department of Public Safety (DPS) issued a press release showing 20 fatalities over the Labor Day holiday travel period.
+Also, the Drive Sober or Get Pulled Over campaign ran from August 14 through Labor Day, September 2, and is running now through New Year’s Day.
+The Click It or Ticket campaign ran from May 13 through the Memorial Day holiday and completed its campaign over Thanksgiving.
+Georgia State Patrol and the Department of Public Safety (DPS) issued a press release that seventeen people were killed in Thanksgiving Day holiday travel period crashed.
+There were also 425 DUI arrests.
+The Thunder Task Force campaign wrapped up recently, and has now changed over to the Drive Sober or Get Pulled Over campaign that is targeting impaired drivers over the entire holiday season through New Year’s Day.

-The Cobb County Police Department, Georgia Governor’s Office of Highway Safety (Georgia GOHS) is posting on Facebook and X (formerly Twitter) never to drink and drive and to use a sober driver:
+The Cobb County Police Department, Georgia Governor’s Office of Highway Safety (Georgia GOHS) is posting on Facebook and X (formerly Twitter) to never drive under the influence of alcohol or drugs and to use a sober driver.

 Map of the location of Cobb County State Court and State Court Clerk